esraa3/pharmaceutical-vending-machine/README.md

 # pharmaceutical-vending-machine
-making a pharmaceutical-vending-machine using raspberry pi and python
+making a pharmaceutical vending machine using raspberry pi and python